fossabot/FESK/README.md

 ![](https://i.imgur.com/y4cBlEA.png)

 ## What is this?
 FESK is a handy firewall with a configurable set of standard rules and quick port settings.
-Eg for testing Web instances or apps.
+In e.x for testing Web instances or apps.

-#### FESK was tested and works fine on:
+#### FESK are tested and works fine on:

 ##### SYSVINIT
 * Debian 6.0 / Squeeze
 * Debian 7.0 / Wheezy
 * Debian 8.0 / Jessie
 * Ubuntu 10.04 LTS / Lucid
 * Ubuntu 12.04 LTS / Precise
 * Ubuntu 13.10 / Raring
 * Ubuntu 14.04 LTS / Trusty

 ##### SYSTEMD
 * Arch Linux
 * Debian 8.0 / Jessie